cjratcliff/ml-compiled/docs/activations.rst

 The Softmax Bottleneck
 ________________________
-Views language modeling as a matrix factorization problem:
+A theorised problem that occurs when using the softmax to predict the next token in language modeling.
+It views language modeling as a matrix factorization problem:

 .. math::